 The initial clothing allowance can be completed through four separate avenues.
 The Instant Card is to be the first and primary choice when providing the clothing allowance.
 The second option is for the child welfare worker or case aid to use their P-Card to purchase the clothing allowance items.
-The third option is temporary and limited to stores that will accept the paper voucher, as well as only the districts where financial staff have not yet been trained on the Instant Card process.
+The third option is temporary and limited to stores that will accept the paper voucher.
+Additionally, this option is restricted to the districts where financial staff have not yet been trained on the Instant Card process.
 The fourth option is to provide reimbursement to a provider who purchases clothing allowance items using their own funds.
 This option should only be used as a last resort.